GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

     - privacy
 ---

-Most of the time it's fine to be relaxed about naming when talking about websites and URLs.
+Most of the time it's fine to be relaxed about naming websites and URLs.
 It's usually OK to say things like "I bought a domain name" or "Our images are hosted on a different site", even if that's not strictly true.